timeplus-io/docs/docs/functions_for_streaming.md

 # Streaming processing

+The following functions are supported in streaming query, but not all of them support historical query.
+Please check the tag like this.

+✅ streaming query

+🚫 historical query

 ### table

 `table(stream)` turns the unbounded data stream as a bounded table, and query its historical data.
 For example, you may load the clickstream data from a Kafka topic into the `clicks` stream in Timeplus.
 By default, if you run `SELECT ..
 FROM clicks ..` This is a streaming query with unbounded data.
 The query will keep sending you new results whenever it's available.
 If you only need to analyze the past data, you can put the stream into the `table` function.
 Taking a `count` as an example: